What about ladder style barcodes?

-Last time we discussed label layouts.
-This seems like a good time to follow that up with a trick we’ve learned to resolve printing problems involving linear barcodes like Code 39, Code 128, or UPC printed on thermal or thermal transfer equipment.
+Here’s a trick we’ve learned about ladder style barcodes to resolve printing problems involving linear barcodes like Code 39, Code 128, or UPC printed on thermal or thermal transfer equipment.

 Have you ever been handed a label with someone complaining about print quality and not being able to scan a barcode?
 If you don’t have access to verification equipment, one of the first things to think about is “what direction was the label printed?”
 Let’s assume you don’t have a label with some of its liner to give you clues, so you are going to have to make a good guess.